LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Introduction

 \subsection{Contributions}

-To address this gap, we introduce \textbf{LISTEN}: \textbf{L}LM-based \textbf{I}terative \textbf{S}election with \textbf{T}rade-off \textbf{E}valuation from \textbf{N}atural-language, a framework that uses an LLM as a preference oracle for selection of a human expert's most preferred item from a list that is too long for the human to examine directly.
-In our framework, a human expert first describes their potentially complex priorities in natural language.
-Using iterative refinement the algorithm selects its estimate of the best item.
-Our approach must contend with limits on the LLM's context window and the LLM's ability to reason directly over large item lists, which prevent the LLM from directly selecting the best item in a single call.
+To address this gap, we introduce \textbf{LISTEN}: \textbf{L}LM-based \textbf{I}terative \textbf{S}election with \textbf{T}rade-off \textbf{E}valuation from \textbf{N}atural-language, an agentic framework in which an LLM acts as a decision-making agent that iteratively observes candidate solutions, reasons about trade-offs, updates an internal preference representation, and takes actions to refine the candidate set.

+In our framework, a human expert first describes their priorities in natural language.
+Then, using iterative refinement, the algorithm selects its estimate of the best item.
+Our approach must contend with limits on the LLM's context window and its ability to reason directly over large item lists, which can prevent the LLM from selecting the best item in a single call.
 Our approach must also limit the number of calls to the LLM to save computational and financial costs.

-We introduce two novel algorithms in the LISTEN framework: \util, which chooses according to parametric utility functions adaptively generated by the LLM; and \tournament, which uses the LLM to compare solutions in a tournament-style selection mechanism.
+We introduce two algorithms in the LISTEN framework: \util, which makes decisions according to parametric utility functions adaptively generated by the LLM; and \tournament, which uses the LLM to compare solutions in a tournament-style selection mechanism.

-We find that both methods perform as well or better than baselines. \util \ significantly outperforms other methods when the held-out human rankings are in concordance with the parametric assumption of the utility function, as measured by a novel concordance metric developed in this work.
-When the human rankings are not in concordance, this method may underperform unless concordance is improved by modifying the prompts that better guide through the implicit utility or modifying the form of the utility function through adaptive refinements. \tournament \ is not bound by parametric utility assumptions and provides robust performance across a range of problems.
+We find that both methods perform at the level of the baselines or better.
+Our baselines span uniform random selection, an equal-weighted average over numerical attributes, single-call LLM ranking of all candidates, and human re-ranking. \util significantly outperforms other methods when the held-out human rankings are in concordance with the parametric assumption of the utility function, as measured by a novel concordance metric developed in this work.
+When the human rankings are not in concordance, this method may underperform unless concordance is improved by adjusting the prompt or the utility form. \tournament is not bound by parametric utility assumptions and provides robust performance across a range of problems.